Ottawa phonology: Word-initial secondary clusters

 Sequences of word-initial lenis consonants (b, d, g, z, zh) are reduced in two slightly different patterns.

 In the first, a sequence of two identical lenis fricatives is reduced to a single consonant.

 In the second pattern, in a sequence of two identical lenis stops, the consonant cluster is variably realized as (i) a sequence of two lenis stops; (ii) the corresponding fortis stop, or (iii) a single lenis stop.

+Palatalization of consonants

+Alveolar consonants t, d, and sometimes n (only those from Proto-Algonquian *θ were subject) and s, were palatalized to ch, j, zh, and sh respectively before original i or ii.

 Variable /i/ and /a/ in initial syllables

 Weak short /i/ is also realized as /a/ in certain words in the initial syllable of noun or verb stems.
 This phenomenon is prominent in the material collected from Angeline Williams by Bloomfield cited above, and also occurs in the Ottawa material in Baraga (1878).
 These data sets do not reflect Ottawa Syncope.
 Although this alternation also occurs in other dialects, it is most widespread in earlier Ottawa.
 There does not appear to be a general phonological conditioning factor for this variation, which arguably is determined lexically, i.e. on a word by word basis.